JonathanLopesM/calc-go/Readme.md

-# This project ato study a Go language, is a simple calculator in terminal.
+# This project to study a Go language, is a simple calculator in terminal.

 # Run project